-- Windows Key + PrtScn – This combination of keys saves the entire screen in an image file in the Pictures > Screenshots folder.
+- Windows Key + PrtScn: This useful shortcut directly saves the screenshot as an image file within the “Pictures > Screenshots” directory.

 How to take a screenshot in Windows 10 using the Snipping Tool?

 Follow these steps to take a screenshot in Windows 10 using the Snipping Too:-